AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-07-Optionals.md

 var someVariable: Optional<Int>
 {%endhighlight%}

 Notice something about the above type declaration?
-It means that the variable is an optional *of* type Int.
+It means that the variable is an optional *of* type `Int`.
 So you have to 'unwrap' them to get their actual value.

 How do you 'unwrap' an Optional value?
 By doing this: